ozzcodes/My-Portfolio/README.md

 * Created interactive blog by adding the Bottle Python framework to MongoDB  - Blog site stores its data on a MongoDB dataset, while the Bottle framework is used for the interface and the overall logic of the website
 * Created multiple game replica's using programming languages such as Python and Racket

-### Hobbyies and Non-related Career Projects/ License's
+### Hobbies and Non-related Career Projects/ License's

 ##### I enjoy building and creating, whether it be a program or a physical object
 * I built and programmed multiple Drone's for different functionality